Life after divorce – A rough guide

 I found points one and three easier than point two.
 And starting a business helped with point one immeasurably.
 By putting these stakes in the ground, I think I planted a solid framework for my new life to wrap itself around.

-I didn’t have to rip everything up – nothing so dramatic, but I made changes that made me feel good about myself and that have become life-long habits and helped me adjust to my life after divorce.
+I didn’t have to rip everything up – nothing so dramatic, but I made changes that made me feel good about myself and that have become life-long habits and helped me adjust to my life after the divorce.

 Start your amicable divorce journey